 On the other hand, it appears that the alcohol industry only supported one small health foundation.
 It has no endowment and it no longer receives any support from the industry.

 The ABMRF now appears only to support conferences.
 In recent years its lists of grants has contained none related to any health benefits of moderate drinking.
-Because of its loss of funding, it may cease to exist.

 Conflict of Interest